webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - ![nat gateway routing](img/nat_gateway_routing.PNG)
 - **Peering (VPC)**
   - **one-to-one** network connection between **two VPCs**. no other infrastructure needed.
-  - traffic stays on AWS backbone. no bottlenecks or single point of failure.
+  - traffic stays on AWS backbone. **no bottlenecks or single point of failure**.
   - **Route**: each peered VPC must add route to route table, ACL and Security Groups updated.
     - **No overlap in CIDR**.
     - not transitive(A <-> B, A <-> C, B and C cannot communicate with each other).